Temple Sinai FAQs

 6) Can someone who is not Jewish attend a Sabbath service if they are interested?

 A. Yes, absolutely.
 Like most houses of worship, the temple is open to anyone who would like to visit.
-During the summer, services are held beginning at 7:30 pm, every other Friday.
+Services are held beginning at 7:00 pm, every other Friday.
 If you are interested in attending a service or want further information, please contact the temple office at 803-773-2122 or Elizabeth Moses at the Sumter County Museum, 803-775-0908.